-Check Out Our Guide: The 5 Best Large Breed Puppy Foods
+SEE ALSO: The Best Large Breed Puppy Food

 The Labrador Retriever is the most popular dog in the world.
 These dogs are exceptionally loyal and friendly with people.
 Labs are active dogs so they will require long walks.
 Some of the lanky ones can appear awkward but never when they are in motion.

 Ask any proud owners of a Labrador Retriever and they will tell you it’s worth it.
 Labs are gentle around children.
-These smart dogs are very easy to housetrain.
+One of the smartest large dog breeds, Labradors are very easy to housetrain.
 This alone can make them one of the best indoor family dogs.

 The Golden Retriever is a photogenic crowd pleaser.
-A Golden Retriever looks like a Labrador Retriever but with long blonde or golden brown hair.
+A Golden Retriever has many similarities to a Labrador Retriever but with long blonde or golden brown hair.
 Perhaps not so coincidentally, our description of the Labrador Retriever applies to the Golden Retriever as well.

 This breed is always among the most popular but below the Labrador Retriever since Goldens shed more.
 Goldens are buggers – they will bug you to play or go outside, but half the time you wouldn’t mind because their approach is downright silly.